GHCFW/WorkshopExercise23/Exercise_2_Play_Victory_Song_on_Wokwi.md

         elif fastest_button is right_button:
             print('Game interation #'+ str(game_iteration + 1) + ', player 2 won')
             ###################################################################
-            # Exercise 2.2 Call the playsong API for player2_victory_song
+            # Exercise 2.2 Call the playsong API with your choice of song
+            # from the songs library for player2 victory song
             ###################################################################
             playsong(victory_song_option_2)
             player2_wins += 1